SummaryRead the full fact sheet

 Regulations on reporting of infectious diseases

-Ebola is a notifiable disease and the Victorian Department of Health and Human Services must be contacted immediately if a case is suspected by a health professional in Victoria.
+Ebola is a notifiable disease and the must be contacted immediately if a case is suspected by a health professional in Victoria.

 A single case of Ebola or any of the viral haemorrhagic fevers would be considered an outbreak and requires immediate clinical and public health control to be put in place.